 The one I selected had a lot of people complaining about having too many chocolates on the chocolate tour (#firstworldproblems).
 I was kind of sold.
 I figured out roughly how many chocolate shops we’d stop at (6), how many chocolates we’d receive (2-3 per stop), and divided that by the price.
 It’s of course cheaper to go on your own, but the point of a tour is to learn more about the process/history.
 I ended up choosing the Groovy Brussels tour as I felt that receiving about 17 chocolates for 39 euros (2.50 euros per chocolate) was a fair deal with visiting some of the most high-end chocolatiers with six different stops.

 Note: this is an independent review of the chocolate tour in Brussels that I paid for myself.
 I did not notify them that I would review this Belgian chocolate tour, so I did not receive special treatment.
 I do not receive anything if you decide to book a chocolate tour.
 I just really loved this chocolate tour.

-This post contains affiliate links for Amazon in case you want Belgian chocolate after finishing this post.
+This post contains affiliate links, not for tours, in case you want Belgian chocolate after finishing this post.

 About the chocolate tour that I chose